-The tested wooden crates that contain a painting weighing 34.6 kg already show an amplification of the vibrations during truck drive.
-This yields a greater vibration amplification by the wooden crates containing lighter paintings during truck drive and a worse vibration reduction during flight.
+The tested wooden crates that contain a painting weighing 34.6 kg already show an amplification of the vibrations during Truck transport.
+This yields a greater vibration amplification by the wooden crates containing lighter paintings during Truck transport and a worse vibration reduction during Flight.

 Overall:

-For paintings with a weight > 10 kg, the acceleration amplitudes measured at the frame of a painting contained by a TURTLE 160 with T+ are effectively at least 50 % less during truck drive and 2,6 times less during flight than the same painting is mounted in a wooden crate (same size) bedded in foam.
+For paintings with a weight > 10 kg, the acceleration amplitudes measured at the frame of a painting contained by a TURTLE uNLtd with T+ are effectively at least 50% less during Truck transport and 2,6 times less during Flight if the same painting is mounted in a wooden crate (same size) bedded in foam.

-For paintings with a weight < 10 kg, the acceleration amplitudes measured at the frame of a painting contained by a TURTLE 160 with T+ are effectively at least 65 % less during truck drive and 3 times less during flight than the same painting is mounted in a wooden crate (same size) bedded in foam.
+For paintings with a weight < 10 kg, the acceleration amplitudes measured at the frame of a painting contained by a TURTLE uNLtd with T+ are effectively at least 65% less during Truck transport and 3 times less during Flight if the same painting is mounted in a wooden crate (same size) bedded in foam.